hilmak01/skywest-installer/README.md

 Other flags you can use are:

-       -h, or --help            show this page, or a help section for this 'skw' command -d. pr --default         run 'skyw' command faster, using all the defaults at each prompt
+       --help, or -h            show this page, or a help section for this 'skw' command --default or -d          run 'skyw' command faster, using all the defaults at each prompt

 ## Authors
 * Hilkiah Makemo                HilkiahMakemo@github.com